 - $2,250 scholarship to cover travel and hotel accommodations.
-Monday night arrival required for Tuesday morning Mentorship Forum.
+Please plan to arrive by Monday (5/29/23) to attend the MS Mentorship Forum starting Tuesday morning.
 Any additional costs incurred will be personal responsibility of the scholar.

 Scholars must be available to attend events listed below:

-Full-Day MS Mentorship Forum (lunch and dinner included)
+Full-Day MS Mentorship Forum (breakfast, lunch and dinner included)

 Evening Scholar Reception

 FCMSC Scholar Recognition Luncheon